 5.1.3.1 solution1

-Figure 5.1.3-1: procedure of network management policy verification
+Figure 5.1.3-1: procedure of network management RAN ES policy verification

 MnS consumer requests MnS producer (the entity who provides the NDT for network simulation) to create/active an NDT with simulation requirements.
 Simulation requirements are used to specify the scope and time of the simulated network in NDT.

 Simulation scope: the area of actual mobile network or the managed object that needs to be simulated in NDT.
-For instance, a geography area, a network slice, etc, .
+For instance, a geography area, a network slice, cell/gNB list, etc. The simulation scope can also include frequency range and RAT (e.g., NR or E-UTRAN) in this use case.

 Simulation time: the timestamp indicates if the simulation is for the past, present, or future.

-Simulation data: the data that collected for NDT simulation, e.g., PM data as defined in TS 28.552/28.554, CM data as defined in TS 28.541/28.622, etc.
+Simulation data: the data that collected for NDT simulation, e.g., energy efficiency, RAN UE throughput, latency as defined in TS 28.552/28.554, CM data for ES management function as defined in TS 28.541, etc.

 Based on the simulation requirements given in step 1, NDT collects the data from the managed entities within the specified simulation scope, time and data.
 If the Simulation time indicates the timestamp in the past, NDT collects the historical network data.
 If the Simulation time indicates the timestamp in the present, NDT collects the data from live network.
 If the Simulation time indicates the timestamp in the future, NDT collects the data based on prediction.
 In this step NDT is also fed with the performance data and/or KPI which can help to induce a particular network state to be simulated